 by Editorial Staff | Nov 28, 2023 | Federal Labor Law, Human Resources, Labor-Management Relations, Latest News, NLRA, NLRB, Wage & Hour

-[Updated November 27th, 2023 to reflect the revised effective date.]
+RECENT UPDATES: For updates on the status of this rule, click here.
 On October 26th, 2023, the National Labor Relations Board (NLRB or the Board) released its joint employer final rule.
 The final rule rescinds the previous 2020 final rule.
 According to the NLRB, the...

 by Editorial Staff | Nov 7, 2023 | Latest News, NLRB, OSHA, whistleblower